Hermanus van Wyk

-The first council of the Baster, 1872, presenting the community's Vaderlike Wette (constitution, the book on the table).
+The first council of the Basters, 1872, presenting the community's Vaderlike Wette (constitution, the book on the table).
 Hermanus van Wyk is the third from left.

-Hermanus van Wyk (1835–1905) was the first Kaptein of the Baster community at Rehoboth in South-West Africa, today Namibia.
+Hermanus van Wyk (1835–1905) was the first Kaptein of the Baster community at Rehoboth in German South West Africa.
 Under his leadership, the mixed-race Basters moved from the Western Cape to escape racial discrimination from the white population, and migrated into the interior of what is now central Namibia; the first 30 families settled about 1870.
 They acquired land from local natives and were joined by additional Baster families over the following years.
-The Baster people developed their own constitution, called the Paternal Laws (Vaderlike Wette in Afrikaans).
+The Baster people developed their own constitution, called the Paternal Laws (Vaderlike Wette).
 They relied on the herding of sheep, goats and cattle as the basis of their economy.

 Outnumbered by the native Damara, Nama and Herero peoples, the Basters engaged in periodic conflict with them in the late 1870s and 1880s, when the latter two groups were also in conflict with each other.
 The Basters suffered losses of valuable livestock.
-After the German Empire annexed South-West Africa as a colony, van Wyk negotiated a kind of autonomy for Rehoboth and the land around it through a protection treaty with the Germans in 1885.
+After the German Empire annexed South West Africa as a colony, van Wyk negotiated a kind of autonomy for Rehoboth and the land around it through a protection treaty with the Germans in 1885.
 In the early 1900s, the Basters sided with the Germans in a colonial war against the Nama and Herero.
-Since Namibia gained independence in 1990, the Basters lost considerable land.
-While the community is still influenced by their Paternal Laws, the area is under a local town council.
+He died in Rehoboth in 1905 and his son Cornelius van Wyk was later elected the second Kaptein of the Baster community.

 Trek to South-West Africa

-van Wyk was born in 1835 to a mixed-race Baster family in the Fraserburg district in the Cape Colony, today South Africa.
-His mixed-race clan was living at De Tuin in the Northern Cape until 1868 when they decided to leave the Cape Colony because of the discrimination and harassment they faced from white people. van Wyk was already the clan's leader at that time.
+Van Wyk was born in 1835 to a mixed-race Baster family in the Fraserburg district in the Cape Colony, today South Africa.
+His mixed-race clan was living at De Tuin in the Northern Cape until 1868 when they decided to leave the Cape Colony because of the discrimination and harassment they faced from white people.
+Van Wyk was already the clan's leader at that time.
 They trekked via Pella, then crossed the Orange River, and arrived at Berseba in 1870.
-Scouts of the Baster clan discovered the fertile area around Rehoboth, which at that time had largely been abandoned by the Nama people after they had been attacked by the Orlam Afrikaners in 1864.
+Scouts of the Baster clan discovered the fertile area around Rehoboth, which at that time had largely been abandoned by the Nama after they had been attacked by the Oorlam Afrikaners in 1864.